Guilty plea entered in Penn Foster $2M embezzlement case

 Dressed in a hooded sweatshirt, Latoski appeared in federal court Tuesday alone with her federal public defender, Brandon R. Reish.
 If additional assets surface that show she can afford an attorney, Mannion said he would require she pay for counsel.

 Latoski faces a maximum of 30 years in prison, five years of supervised release and a $1 million fine.
-She also will be required to pay restitution, which Caraballo-Garrison said will be between $1 1/2 million and $2 million.
-Latoski also agreed to forfeit to the government five Disney timeshares purchased with Penn Foster's credit cards .
+She also will be required to pay restitution, which Caraballo-Garrison said will be between $1.5 million and $2 million.
+Latoski also agreed to forfeit to the government five Disney timeshares charged to Penn Foster.

 Attempts to reach Latoski and Reish after the hearing were unsuccessful.